 - Domestic abuse or family violence

-All volunteers for pre-employment polygraph test must be informed about the device, how it works, how to being asked questions, the exam process, and any other relevant details.
+All volunteers for pre-employment polygraph test must be informed about the device, how it works, how to be asked questions, the exam process, and any other relevant details.

-For all the job positions in the government, law enforcement agencies, legal community, police departments and other criminal justice departments, the polygraph test is the most indispensable step in pre-employment process.
-Hence, pre-employment polygraph test begins with pre-exam questionnaire same as typical polygraph test.
+For all the job positions in the government, law enforcement agencies, the legal community, police departments, and other criminal justice departments, the polygraph test is the most indispensable step in the pre-employment process.
+Hence, pre-employment polygraph test begins with pre-exam questionnaire same as a typical polygraph test.
 Questions are divided into different sections, and the applicant writes his answers in two hours.
 For former officers and staff, it may even last longer because of extra questions about his previous employment.

 Indeed, pre-employment polygraph tests have played a major role in finding many serious crimes that might otherwise be undetected.
 During the test, the examinee confesses in his pre-test interview.